DataCorrupted/paper-reading/SAVIOR.Towards.Bug-Driven.Hybrid.Testing/README.md

 ## Summary

-This paper combines fuzz testing and comcolic execution.
+This paper combines fuzz testing and concolic execution.
 The main contribution in this paper is that the authors formulized a new approach to prioritize seeds.

 SAVIOR is composed of 3 parts: AFL, coordinator, and KLEE.
 Coordinator will prioritize seeds according to the potential basic blocks that can be reached and potential bugs(with the help of UBSan).